Mixtape: Groups that specialized in mixtapes

+Decline

+By the late 2000s, the rise of legitimate streaming platforms, the widespread adoption of peer-to-peer networks such as BitTorrent, and major law enforcement actions (including Operation Fastlink and Operation Buccaneer) led to the rapid decline of the MP3 mixtape scene.

 Release and marketing

 While mixtapes used to be distributed for free, Spotify, Apple Music, and SoundCloud have blurred the line between what is considered a full-on album versus what is considered a mixtape.

 However, artists typically distinguish an album from a mixtape in two ways:

 Atypical promotion for the mixtape Faces by Mac Miller.
 People downloading the mixtape would have to make their own sandwich before being able to listen.

 Marketing

 The marketing of a mixtape is usually minimal, spontaneous, and unorthodox.
 In contrast, studio albums often have more professional media campaigns, music videos and a set release.
 Because of a mixtape's "unpredictability" that varies from artist, mixtapes may entertain fans with excitement due to surprise releases.

 Digital release and promotion

 On streaming platforms, mixtapes are nearly identical in format, as both include album art, titles, and track lists.
 However, mixtapes may lack the proper promotion and radio play that traditional albums offer.
 Artists may informally promote their mixtapes by posting to their own social media (as opposed to having a management team do it) or by directly engaging with their fans online.